 The severity of a TBI ranges from concussion through to someone who is in a persistent vegetative state.
 There are three classifications of brain injury, which depend on the length of time, loss of consciousness (LOC), the length of PTA and the mechanism of the injury.
 These are:

 As well as the length of time in PTA being a predictor of outcomes, certain pre-existing factors have also been found to be linked to worse outcomes following a TBI, including:

 (Chua et al. 2007)

-Every patient with a TBI who experiences PTA will be different, so therefore different strategies will need to be implemented for different individuals.
-When a patient is experiencing PTA, it is important for the nurse to ensure they provide a safe environment and respond to their physical needs (Mauk 2012).
+Every patient with a TBI who experiences PTA will be different, so different strategies will need to be implemented for different individuals.
+When a patient is experiencing PTA, it is important for the nurse to ensure they provide a safe environment and respond to the patient's physical needs (Mauk 2012).
 Some strategies to use while the patient is experiencing PTA include:

-The patient’s family must also be included in their care and be informed of treatment plans.
-This can be a very distressing time for family members and loved ones, therefore it is important they are kept informed of what their loved one is going through, and that recovery can be a slow and long process.
+The patient's family must also be included in their care and informed about treatment plans.
+This can be a very distressing time for family members and loved ones, therefore, it is important they are kept informed of what their loved one is going through and understand that recovery can be a slow and long process.